abbr/BillEase/README.md

 The gem of *BillEase* is the console application *Invoice Run.exe*.
 It provides automation and turns the five SharePoint lists into a workable solution.
 Without it the SharePoint lists are merely data repository.
 Each run of *Invoice Run.exe* affects one billing cycle. *Invoice Run.exe* is intended to be launched by one or more scheduled tasks on folllowing occassions:

 * At the close of each billing cycle to process all consumptions for the closing billing cycle.
 In this case set option *is_cycle_open* to *false*, or leave unset since *false* is the default.
 This is a mandatory occassion so there must be a scheduled task created for this purpose.
 * Periodically, say hourly, to process consumptions for the current open billing cycle.
 In this case set option *is_cycle_open* to true.
 This is an optional occassion.
-If a scheduled task is created for this occassion, then user will be able to see charges in current open billing cycle.
+If a scheduled task is created for this occassion, then user will be able to see charges in the current open billing cycle.
 Updates and deletions to fixed consumptions and consumptions will be reflected in consumptions and charges respectively.

+If you enable the second optional occassion, then typically there are 3 scheduled tasks of *Invoice Run.exe* in production.
+For example, assuming billing cycle is monthly by calendar month and billing cycle closes at the end of 7th day of each month so that service personnel has 7 extended days (day 1-7 of each month) to do meter reading for previous billing cycle.
+The scheduled tasks would be:

+1. hourly all the time for current open billing cycle
+2. hourly on the first 7 days of each month for previous open billing cycle
+3. once at 12am on the 8th day of each month for closing previous billing cycle

 When invoked, *Invoice Run.exe* performs following tasks: